TravelingTechGuy/racq/README.md

 * `updateClaims(queueName, claimIds, parameters, callback)` - update the TTL and grace period of claimed messages
 * `releaseClaims(queueName, claimIds, callback)` - release claim on messages, allowing them to be claimed by a different client

+###Statistics
+The cost of cloud queus is measured by 2 factors: number of calls (first million a month are free), and payload.

+`getStatistics()` will return an object containing: # of calls, sent bytes and received bytes.

+Every module contains a `:statistics` DEBUG qualifier.
+To see this in action, specify `DEBUG=modulename:statistics` to get statistics from the main library or a test module, or specify `DEBUG=*:statistics` to get statistics from all modules.

 ##Examples
 Look in the `/examples` folder for some code samples, as well as a config file sample.
 You can run each file on its own.
 The files make use of async to control flow, but it's not mandatory.